justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/13 - AltServer.md

     ```
     - You can find the latest AltStore version here https://faq.altstore.io/release-notes/altstore
     - If your Apple ID password ends with !! or !?, the command might not run.
 Change the ending of your password to letters.
 7. For the first time, you'll likely need to enter a 2FA code.
 Enter it in the terminal when prompted.
+After verifying, the Raspberry Pi appears as `MacbookPro - MacBook Pro 13"` under your Apple ID trusted devices.
 8. AltStore should now be installed on your device from your Raspberry Pi!
 9. We need to make `netmuxd` and `AltServer` run on start if the Pi is rebooted.
 Open up crontab:
     ```